Babalo Madikizela: Early life and education

-Madikizela was born in village of Mbhongweni, Bizana in the previous Cape Province, which became the Eastern Cape in 1994.
+Madikizela was born in village of Mbhongweni, Mbizana in the former Transkei, which became the northeastern part the Eastern Cape in 1994.
 He attended St. John's College from which he matriculated.
 He obtained a national diploma in town and regional planning from the ML Sultan Technikon, now the Durban University of Technology.

 Career

 Madikizela started his career as a planner for the Municipal Mentoring Programme (MMP) and later found employment as a housing manager at the Ingquza Hill Local Municipality.
-He then worked for a Wimpy restaurant in Mthatha and soon worked in the construction industry.
+He then worked for a fast-food restaurant in Mthatha and soon after started working in the construction industry.

 Madikizela joined the African National Congress Youth League (ANCYL) at a young age.
 He served on the youth league's regional and provincial structures.
 He proceeded to serve on an ANC regional structure as an additional member and was later elected treasurer.

 On 1 October 2017, Madikizela was elected provincial treasurer of the ANC.
 He was deployed to the provincial legislature in November 2018 and took office as an MPL on 13 November.
 On 18 November, premier Phumulo Masualle appointed Madikizela as MEC for Human Settlements.
 He assumed office on 21 November.

 Following the May 2019 provincial election, premier Oscar Mabuyane appointed Madikizela as the Member of the Executive Council for Public Works.
-After his swearing-in, he availed himself for a lifestyle audit as he is accused of fraud and corruption by businessman Lonwabo Bam.
-Madikizela denies the allegations.
+After his swearing-in, he availed himself for a lifestyle audit as he was accused of fraud and corruption by businessman Lonwabo Bam.
+Madikizela denied the allegations.

 In May 2022, Madikizela challenged Oscar Mabuyane for provincial chairperson of the ANC in the Eastern Cape.
-He lost to Mabuyane, receiving only 662 votes to Mabuyane's 812 votes.
+He lost to Mabuyane, receiving 662 votes to Mabuyane's 812 votes.
 Zolile Williams replaced him as provincial treasurer.
-After his defeat, Madikizela announced that he would resigning from the provincial government.
-He announced on 28 July 2022 that he would be leaving office the following day.
-He said that he would remain Member of the Provincial Legislature.
+After his defeat, Madikizela announced that he would be resigning from the provincial government, and vacated his office on 29 July 2022.
+He said that he would remain a Member of the Provincial Legislature.
 Premier Mabuyane appointed Xolile Nqatha as the acting MEC for the portfolio until a permanent replacement had been appointed.
 Madikizela resigned from the Provincial Legislature on 2 August 2022.
 On 16 August, Ntombovuyo Nkopane became the new MEC for Public Works.